AdithyaKarnati24/My-Portfolio/README.md

 Live https://my-portfolio-smith-24.netlify.app <br/>

 Introduction:
 My Portfolio is a React.js application that serves as an online portfolio to showcase my work, skills, and achievements.
-It provides an overview of my background, displays my projects.
+It provides an overview of my background, displays my projects.</br>
 Features:
 <ul>
 <li>About Me: An overview of my background, skills.</li>